vaishnavanS/Lan-File-Share/README.md

 - `server.js`: The backend logic and API endpoints.
 - `public/`: Contains the frontend assets (HTML, CSS, JS).
-- `uploads/`: Directory where movies are stored.
+- `uploads/`: Directory where files are stored.